 "The interesting fact about this matter is, naturally, that in this conception of God, Joseph Smith was strictly scientific.
 He departed from the notion that God is a Being foreign to nature and wholly superior to it.
 Instead, he taught that God is part of nature, and superior to it only in the sense that the electrician is superior to the current that is transmitted along the wire.
 The great laws of nature are immutable, and even God cannot transcend them."

 These immutable laws are not the laws that God instituted.
 His laws are observer-relative laws are instituted within the framework of the immutable laws of reality.
 That means that observer-relative laws are based on observer-independent laws.
 For instance, the fact that God's observer-relative laws help us grow in knowledge, power, glory, and intelligence is an observer-indepdendent fact.
 This is a more complex subject which I will address in a later post.

-In conclusion, God's laws are observer-relative and they are not observer-independent.
-Mormons can be confident that their beliefs will not conflict with any of the observer-indepedent laws so far discovered by science.
+In conclusion, God's laws are observer-relative; they are not observer-independent.
+Latter-Day Saints can be confident that their beliefs will not conflict with any of the observer-independent laws that can be discovered by science.